teleyinex/teleyinex.github.com/blog/_posts/2015-07-01-the-art-of-graceful-reloading.md

 this feature with supervisor.
 In the previous example you do the deployment manually, but we want to have everything automated.

 How we have achieved this?
 Simple!
-Using two PyBossa servers within Supervisor.
+Using two PYBOSSA servers within Supervisor.

-We have the default PyBossa server, and another one named pybossabak in Supervisor.
+We have the default PYBOSSA server, and another one named pybossabak in Supervisor.

 When a new deployment is done, the auto deployments solution boots the pybossa Backup server just to have a copy of the running state of the server.
 Then, it gets all the new changes, applies patches, etc. and restarts the default server.
 This procedure triggers the following:

- - Start backup server: this moves the current running PyBossa server to the pause fifo, so we've a copy of it.
+ - Start backup server: this moves the current running PYBOSSA server to the pause fifo, so we've a copy of it.
  - The backup server accepts the requests, so users don't see anything wrong.
  - Autodeployments applies changes to the source code, updates libraries, etc.
- - Then, it restarts the default PyBossa server (note: for supervisor the paused PyBossa server is running).
+ - Then, it restarts the default PYBOSSA server (note: for supervisor the paused PYBOSSA server is running).
  - This restart moves the previous backup server to the pause fifo (it has the old code running), and boots the new code into production.

 If something goes wrong with the new changes, all we have to do is pause the current server and resume the previous one.